 Subject Access Requests and GDPR

-Under the current UK Data Protection Act, you might already be familiar with the notion of a Subject Access Request (SAR) and have a defined a process for dealing with them.
+Under the previous UK Data Protection Act, you may have already been familiar with the notion of a Subject Access Request (SAR) and had a defined a process for dealing with them.

 However, are you aware that the GDPR brings additional rights to individuals?

-- As organisations will no longer be able to charge an Administration Fee (with limited exceptions), it is anticipated that, when the GDPR is implemented on 25th May 2018, it will result in a dramatic increase in the number of SARs being invoked across the private, public, not-for-profit and charity sectors.
+- As organisations are no longer able to charge an Administration Fee (with limited exceptions), it is anticipated the implementation of GDPR on 25th May 2018 will result in a dramatic increase in the number of SARs being invoked across the private, public, not-for-profit and charity sectors.

 - Organisations will have to both acknowledge and respond to the SAR as soon as possible and no later than 30 days.

 If your organisation does not have a defined process for dealing with SARs, we recommend that you prioritise implementing one as soon as possible and here's why: